 - (If the driver has three or more previous DUI convictions, then the charge will be for Nevada Vehicular homicide.
 The prison term for Nevada vehicular homicide is upped to twenty-five years or a life sentence, with the possibility of parole after 10 years.)

 If someone is arrested for DUI drugs in Nevada and the D.A.s refuse to dismiss the case, a defense attorney may be successful in convincing them to reduce the charge to Nevada Reckless Driving.
-Nevada Reckless Driving carries less of a stigma than drugged driving and may be sealed from criminal records after only two years, which is five years sooner than when DUIs may be sealed.
+Nevada Reckless Driving carries less of a stigma than drugged driving and may be sealed from criminal records after only one year, which is six years sooner than when misdemeanor DUIs may be sealed.

 For more on how to reduce a DUI to reckless driving in Nevada, see our article on how to reduce a DUI to reckless driving in Nevada.